jweissman/orsino/docs/mm.md

 - **Constructed Resilience** (Immune to poison, sleep and disease.
 Weak to physical damage.)<br/>Immunity to Poison, Immunity to Disease, Immunity to Sleep, 50% resistance to Bludgeoning, 50% resistance to Piercing, 50% resistance to Slashing<br/>

 ### Balor
-_Balor is a Demon Guardian from the abyss, 568 years old.
-They are of slim build with sleek hair, dark eyes and an unreadable disposition._
+_Balor is a Demon Wandering from the abyss, 299 years old.
+They are of average build with spiky hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|